CurtisInstruments/caliburn-micro-devexpress/README.md

 ## Nuget package

-Easiest way to use it is the `Caliburn.Micro.DevExpress2` package, but it works only if you use exactly the same DevExpress version as the package was compiled with.
+Easiest way to use it is the `CurtisInstruments.CaliburnMicroDevExpress.Extensions` package, but it works only if you use exactly the same DevExpress version as the package was compiled with.
 If you use other version, just download and compile the source code!

 ## Currently supported DevExpress controls